isomerpages/mci-egazette/pages/terms-of-use.md

 (5)&nbsp; Click&nbsp;[**here**](\privacy\)&nbsp;to view the Website’s Privacy Statement.

 **Restrictions on Use**
-(6)&nbsp; Except as set out in clause&nbsp;(11) of these Terms of Use, the Contents shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of MCI.
+(6)&nbsp; Except as set out in clause&nbsp;(11) of these Terms of Use, the Contents shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of MDDI.

 (7)&nbsp; Modification of any of the Contents, or use of any of the Contents for any unauthorised purpose, will be a violation of the Government’s copyright and other intellectual property rights.